Eterea/blender/docs/tips.md

 #### Workaround Trick to Invert Behavior:

-To kill particles that go outside the cube instead of those that hit it from the outside:

-Invert Normals (for closed meshes)
+To kill particles that go outside the cube instead of those that hit it from the outside > Invert Normals (for closed meshes)

 - Enter Edit Mode on the Cube.

 - Select all (A), then press Alt+N → Flip normals.

 Now particles inside the mesh won’t be killed, but particles that exit (collide with the inverted surface) will be killed.